Gaetano Catalano Gonzaga

-Gaetano Catalano Gonzaga, Duke of Cirella (Naples, 21 January 1893 – Rome, 1 July 1977) was an Italian admiral during World War II.
+Gaetano Catalano Gonzaga, Duke of Cirella (21 January 1893 – 1 July 1977) was an Italian admiral during World War II.

 Biography

 Early life and career

 Gaetano Catalano Gonzaga was born in Naples on 21 January 1893, the son of Arturo Catalano Gonzaga and Marta Feraud.
 The first of four brothers (Gaetano, Fabrizio, Adriano and Clemente), he was the last Catalano Gonzaga to live in the Cirella Palace in Naples.
 After his studies, in 1911 he entered the Naval Academy of Livorno, graduating shortly before World War I. He soon joined the Air Service of the Royal Italian Navy, being assigned to airships; during the war he participated in bombing raids on Pola, the main naval base of the Austro-Hungarian Empire, on board the airship P 4.
 After obtaining an airship pilot's license in 1916, on 15 June 1918 he became executive officer on an airship.

 After the end of the Great War, he left the dirigibles in 1920 to become executive officer on the protected cruiser Puglia.
 On 12 July 1920 he was injured in Split during the anti-Italian incidents that led to the killing of Puglias commanding officer, Captain Tommaso Gulli, and of motorman Aldo Rossi.
 Catalano Gonzaga was then transferred to the battleship Dante Alighieri, and was in Fiume on 12 September 1919 when the city was occupied by Gabriele D'Annunzio's legionnaires.
 On January 8, 1921 in Florence he married Maddalena Cappellini, they had three children, the first of whom, Arturo Catalano Gonzaga (who also became a naval officer), was born on 18 October of the same year.
 After a period in command of torpedo boats, at the end of 1924 he switched to submarines, taking command of F 7; he spent about eight years in the submarine branch taking, in command of boats and later of submarine squadrons.
 In 1928 he participated as naval delegate in Italo Balbo's first air cruise in the Western Mediterranean, aboard a Savoia-Marchetti S.55.

 In 1931 he was chosen as aide-de-camp to King Victor Emmanuel III, and in 1936, after the outbreak of the Spanish Civil War, he was sent to Spain in command of the destroyer Giovanni Da Verrazzano, to provide naval support and liaison with Nationalist forces.
 He had meanwhile been promoted to Captain on 21 July 1936.
 In 1938 he was given command of the light cruiser Bartolomeo Colleoni, sent to Shanghai with the task of protecting Italian citizens and interests in China during the Second Sino-Japanese War.
 He returned to Italy in late 1939, after the outbreak of the war in Europe.